CommsTech/Plexinator/README.md

 Feel free to submit issues, commit changes and/or fork and make this better!

-(Update 30 Jan 2020 - Just found an amazing de duplicator and working to integrate into another option.
+(Update 30 Jan 2020 - Just found an amazing de duplicator and working to integrate it into another option.
 Will soon work on migrating this from a cli automator to a GUI for ease of access)